ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 It is a rules-light system that facilitates beginning play easily, and resolving conflicts in play quickly.

-We refer to a rules-light but traditional role-playing game as a storytelling game, after Greg Stafford's definition in *Prince Valiant*.
+We refer to a rules-light but traditional roleplaying game as a storytelling game, after Greg Stafford's definition in *Prince Valiant*.

 ## 1.1 Why QuestWorlds?